Sudeeparyan/Sudeep_Knowledge_Base/chatbot/client/docs/RAG360/Introduction.md

 ## RAG360 Version History

 :::info
-This is a running document and open source within Soliton as engineers can improve the contents as needed.
+This is a running document and open source within engineers can improve the contents as needed.
 The version table primarily captures the major revision changes.
 :::